Things to do in Tara National Park

 At this Monastery the monks translated texts from Ancient Greek, wrote histories, and copied manuscripts.
 They also translated and copied liturgical, scientific and literary works of the period.
 The Turkish travel writer known as Evliya Çelebi noted in 1630 that in Rača Monastery there were 300 monk scribes, who were served by 400 shepherds, blacksmiths, and other staff and that the security guard included 200 armed men.

 After our drive to Mt Tara, our next stop was to this beautiful Rača Monastery.
-We drove through Mt Tara’s hilly roads and then back down to the Monstery.
-The scenery on top of Mt Tara is spectacular.
+We drove through Mt Tara’s hilly roads and then back down to the Monastery.
 You will be surprised with how many beautiful homes and villages are located here.
 It truly makes you picture what life would be like in these hilly regions.
 Believe it or not, there is also accommodation in forms of cabins with WiFi.
 We aren’t complete peasants in rural towns of Serbia after all 😜.

 I love visiting historical Churches and Monasteries, the feeling when you arrive at Rača Monastery is peaceful and calm.
 Respectfully you cannot take photos inside the church and you should dress appropriately.
 The inside of the church is decorated with beautiful paintings, some which have been ruined over time.
 Outside the church grounds is a farm with chickens and a little stream that flows by.